The Arctic

 Arctic permafrost carbon 350 PgC by 2100 +1.5C by 2100 (IPCC AR5 WG1 FAQ 6.1)

-Earth Emergency Arctic has switched from carbon sink to source with accelerating permafrost feedback underway NOAA Arctic Report Card 2019
+Earth Emergency The Arctic has switched from carbon sink to source with accelerating permafrost feedback underway NOAA Arctic Report Card 2016

 March 2019 Sea ice role in abrupt climate change

-July 2019 Total Arctic sea ice loss = 1 trillion tons CO2 emissions/25 years global warming
+July 2019 Total Arctic sea ice loss would be equivalent to 1 trillion tons CO2 emissions/25 years global warming

 Site maintained by Peter Carter